TOBAR NA GAEDHILGE 1.13

 • Are some letters being displayed as "empty boxes"?

-If this is happening, it may help to install on your computer the latest versions of the Segoe UI font (used for the alphabetic menu of available words) and the Courier New font (used for the results, despite having poor German quotation marks).
+If this is happening, it may help to install on your computer the latest versions of the Segoe UI font (used for the alphabetic menu of available words) and the Consolas font (used for the results).

 • Like to help?
 Here's how